bi-labor/es-mssql/docs/mssql/exercise1.md

 ## Prepare and check the data

-1. Download the data files from [here](BXBooks-CSV.zip) and extract the contents of this zip into the `data` folder.
+1. Download the data files from [here](BXBooks-CSV.zip) and extract this zip's contents into the `data` folder.

     !!! note ""
-        We cannot include this in the starter repository due to limitations of GitHub Template Repositories.
+        We cannot include this in the starter repository due to the limitations of GitHub Template Repositories.
 Hence the manual step here.

 1. Open the CSV files to check their contents.
 You will work with these datasets.
-Familiarize yourself with their structure and content.
+Please familiarize yourself with their structure and content.